 As discussed in the previous sections, the energy transition requires a significant transformation of the energy and economic model in the Mediterranean region.
 Mitigation and adaptation will require investments from households, companies and governments, which in turn require sources of financing.
-Policymakers in Mediterranean countries need to focus policies and public investment to achieve three main objectives: i) to bring the benefits of the new energy technologies to citizens via accelerated uptake of distributed generation, ii) incentivize the deployment of utility-scale PV parks, preferably including storage, and iii) to ease the opening of new energy technology factories in their countries.
+Policy makers in Mediterranean countries need to focus policies and public investment to achieve three main objectives: i) to bring the benefits of the new energy technologies to citizens via accelerated uptake of distributed generation, ii) incentivize the deployment of utility-scale PV parks, preferably including storage, and iii) to ease the opening of new energy technology factories in their countries.
 Today's low-cost solar energy and electricity storage technology, make the first objective achievable thanks to new legislation supporting distributed generation for example updating obsolete construction regulation making long and costly the permit process to functionalize buildings with solar modules.
 The growth potential is huge as less than 5% of the world's buildings, and even a lesser fraction of the large Mediterranean built environment, are functionalized with solar collectors.
 Achieving the second objective in industrialized countries such as Spain, Italy, and France is feasible by allowing renewable energy generation companies to take part not only to the day-ahead electricty market but also to the dispatching and energy services markets, so far opened to thermal production units only.
-Sunnier SEMCs will preferably continue with tenders to purchase clean electricity produced via utility-scale PV plants at prices
+Sunnier SEMCs will preferably continue with tenders to purchase clean electricity produced via utilityscale PV plants at prices that in the case of Egypt have already reached very low levels.
+Finally, the third goal is to make their countries home to new industrial plants of the solar economy, requires to concentrate the financial resources on establishing new partnerships with the leading renewable energy and energy storage technology manufacturers, which are not based in Mediterranean countries.
+There are many ways to incentivize foreign companies to invest, as shown by Morocco with their new electric vehicle plant; or by Algeria, requiring renewable energy compaies to use components made in Algeria for the utility-scale PV plants awarded the Public-Private Alliances.